 Cape Hatteras Lighthouse

-Cape Hatteras is one of the most well-known and recognizable lighthouses in the world, mainly for its black and white, candy cane pattern.
+Cape Hatteras is one of the most well-known and recognizable lighthouses in North Carolina and in the world, mainly for its black and white, candy cane pattern.
 It protects a particularly dangerous part of the coastline, and it’s the tallest brick lighthouse ever at 208 feet, it’s also the talles lighthouse in America.
 Sporting several superlatives, it is also the tallest lighthouse in North Carolina.
 The Cape Hatteras Lighthouse was constructed in 1870, and its life saving light reaches 20 miles out into the ocean.

 Originally, the lamp of this lighthouse was powered by whale oil, before graduating briefly to kerosene, and then to the first order Fresnel lens.
 This used refraction and reflection to create a much stronger beam, a desperately needed feature for seafaring sailors.
 Fun fact – it actually needed to be moved half a mile inland due to erosion in 1999, completed through an impressive feat of engineering.
 It’s the tallest brick structure to have been moved that far to date.